Click here to join our daily meditations to support establishing a regular sitting practice.

 Module 2: Views and opinions

-In the second week, we will look at how we can get caught in our views and opinions and how they can also create vision, calm, and clarity.
+In the second module, we will look at how we can get caught in our views and opinions and how they can also create vision, calm, and clarity.

 This is when we will dive into the very juicy subject of views and opinions.
 We will discover how they can lead to rigidity, affliction, confusion, or conflict; how they can also be uplifting and freeing; how they can be held with conviction and care; and how they can lead to freedom.

 We will especially look at how clinging to wrong perceptions and false beliefs can lead to distress, hatred, or greed.
-Through sharing our experiences and discoveries with one another, we will look at how to observe our views and opinions – and learn how to let them go.
+We will look at how to observe our views and opinions – and learn how to let them go.

 Module 3: Rites and rituals, norms, and conditionings

-In our third week together, we will investigate the many ways that we have learned (or been conditioned) to relate to society, and – having investigated them deeply with curiosity, care and a developing sense of inner ethic – whether to honor or ditch them.
+In our third module, we will investigate the many ways that we have learned (or been conditioned) to relate to society, and – having investigated them deeply with curiosity, care and a developing sense of inner ethic – whether to honor or ditch them.

 We will unpack how we cling to rites and rituals – whether cultural, social, or religious.
 We will explore how we have unconsciously bought into norms that deserve to be questioned.
 We will also look at how biases and conditionings that we unknowingly inherited from our family and culture are making us miserable or making our relationships dysfunctional.